iHateThisName/Mobil-Groupe-02/sketches/design_guideline.md

 page.

 #Guidelines
 Simplicity: The application is very simple.
-Not cluttered with text, only two colors with shades of grey, and has an overall simplistic theme.
+Not cluttered with text, only two colors that is white and blue, with shades of grey, and has an overall simplistic theme.
 The ‘montserrat’ font was to improve the simplicity and readability.

 Navigability: The simplicity makes it easier for the users to navigate.
 Not too many options to confuse the user.
 4 main tabs only, with pages the user might need.